rrasch/aco-scripts/README.md

 These scripts assist with the following tasks:

+* Generating PDfs used to upload to vendor
-* Renaming OCR files delivered by **YAI Global**
+* Renaming OCR files delivered by vendor
-* Preparing HOCR files for PDF generation
+* Preparing HOCR files for searchable PDF generation
 * Adding task-queue jobs for book processing
-* Generating book derivatives prior to uploading content

 Most scripts support a `--dry-run` option to preview commands before executing them.